nv-gha-runners/docs/docs/applications/copy-pr-bot/faqs.md

 ## What are my responsibilities as a vetter?

-Vetters are responsible for ensuring that the changes introduced by a pull request are both legitimate and benign.
+[Vetters](./index.md#glossary) are responsible for ensuring that the changes introduced by a pull request are both legitimate and benign.

 If this criteria is met, an `/ok to test` comment can be left on the pull request to copy its code to a branch in the source repository.

+Every subsequent commit on an untrusted pull request will be need to vetted and will also require an `/ok to test` comment.

-If a pull request introduces changes that seem suspicious (running network scans, uploading/downloading suspicious files, etc.), do not comment `/ok to test`.
+If a commit introduces changes that seem suspicious (running network scans, uploading/downloading suspicious files, etc.), do not comment `/ok to test`.
 Instead, reach out to an organization or repository administrator for additional guidance.

-## Why did I receive a comment that my pull request is untrusted?
+## Why did I receive a comment that my pull request requires additional validation?

 !!! note